 Abu Simbel is in the Nubian village on lake Nasser, 230 km southwest of Aswan.
 The entrance fee is 200 EGP (adult) and 100 EGP (student).

 Four miles (6.5 km) from the Valley of the Kings, also n the Nile’s West Bank, is the Mortuary Temple of Ramesses III, the last Pharaoh of the New Kingdom.

-Also known as Medinet Habu, it has stunning carvings and well-preserved bas reliefs that depict rituals and scenes from war.
+Also known as Medinet Habu, it has stunning carvings and well-preserved bas-reliefs that depict rituals and scenes from war.

 Although Ramses III had a Mortuary Temple, the Pharaoh’s tomb is in the Valley of the Kings.

-Entrance fee to the Habu Temple costs 80 EGP (adult) and 40 EGP (student).
+The entrance fee to the Habu Temple costs 80 EGP (adult) and 40 EGP (student).

-Temple of Habu is at Al Bairat, Luxor, Luxor Governorate, Egypt.
+The Temple of Habu is at Al Bairat, Luxor, Luxor Governorate, Egypt.